fioprotocol/fiosdk_typescript/README.md

 This is the expected Public Key:
 "FIO5kJKNHwctcfUM5XZyiWSqSTM5HTzznJP9F3ZdbhaQAHEVq575o"

+## Version 1.0.1
+Added method: registerOwnerFioAddress - allows a wallet to register a fio address owned by a different public key Updated Validation Methods
+Updated Documentation on FIOSDK instantiation

 ## Version 1.0.0
 Added additional Unit Tests for Encryption.
 Comparing and Validating results across the kotlin, iOS and typescript SDKs.